Synthetixio/SIPs/content/srs/sr-2.md

 -	As part of this referendum, SNX holders will also be voting in the founding members of the new Spartan Council.
 None of the proposed members were aware of their intended involvement prior to this announcement and will need to accept their roles.
 -	Founding constituents of the new Spartan Council will be:
     -	Strategy Seat – Benjamin Celermajer – Benjamin is a Synthetix OG, having invested in the Havven ICO in 2017 and remained in the community ever since.
 Before entering crypto professionally as an asset manager in 2017, he worked as a consultant, specifically working on strategy design and managing complex business transformations.
 Benjamin's knowledge of and experience in crypto, combined with his background managing complex business transitions, allows him to bring objective insight to Synthetix, enabling him to identify key challenges and design fresh and tailored solutions to successfully turn Synthetix around.
     -	Ops Seat – Cav – Cav has been involved professionally in Synthetix as a CC for 3 years.
-His knowledge of Synthetix and decentralised systems is as strong as they come and will help ensure Synthetix continuity through the transition.
-His recently held the role of CC Lead, highlighting the respect he has within the CC group and with Synthetix partners/integrators – both of which will prove valuable during this period of change.
+His knowledge of Synthetix and decentralised systems is as strong as they come and will help ensure Synthetix's continuity through the transition.
+He recently held the role of CC Lead, highlighting the respect he has within the CC group and with Synthetix partners/integrators – both of which will prove valuable during this period of change.
     -	Technical Seat – TBC – this is one of the more important roles, and without deep knowledge of the technical team within Synthetix it is hard to know who fits this bill.
-But technical expertise, the ability to distil complex technical problems simply, knowing how to cut to the core of difficult problems and the willingness to roll ones sleeves up to get sh*t done is what is needed here.
+But technical expertise, the ability to distill complex technical problems simply, knowing how to cut to the core of difficult problems and the willingness to roll ones sleeves up to get sh*t done is what is needed here.
     -	Treasury Seat – coKaiynne  (OG Spartan) – coKaiynne invested in the Havven ICO and has remained close to the project ever since.
 Recognising the need for change he nominated for the Treasury Council and was elected at the start of 2024.
-He’s been instrumental in streamlining, organising and consolidating the Treasury so that management and operations are simpler, more transparent and moving forward.
+He’s been instrumental in streamlining, organising, and consolidating the Treasury so that management and operations are simpler and more transparent moving forward.
     -	Advisory Seat  – Kain Warwick (Synthetix Founder / OG Spartan / Infinex Founder) –The once benevolent dictator played an instrumental role in digging Synthetix out of the 2018 bear market, was the creator of yield farming and helped kick off DeFi summer.
 We’re hoping to lure him back as an advisor to kick of the Synthetix revenge arc!
     -	Advisory Seat  – Jordan Momtazi (Synthetix Founder / OG Spartan) – Jordan carries a wealth of Synthetix knowledge and continues to stay close to updates and get involved where he can help.
 Jordan’s history running commercial and BD functions and his connectivity to crypto and VC networks from running Bodhi Ventures will be core to this transition and executing on several 2025 vision agenda items.
-    -	Advisory Seat  – Spartan Glory (OG Spartan) – SG is invested in the Havven ICO and has remained an active member in the community since 2017.
-Through his engagement on the Treasury Council, SG has developed a deep knowledge of Synthetix and will help maintain continuity in the operations and treasury management through the transition.
+    -	Advisory Seat  – Spartan Glory (OG Spartan) – SG invested in the Havven ICO and has remained an active member in the community since 2017.
+Through his engagement on the Treasury Council, SG has developed a deep knowledge of Synthetix and will help maintain continuity in operations and treasury management through the transition.
 Additionally, he has strong networks in the crypto community that will come in handy as we look to expand our footprint.
 -	All seats will carry an equal voting weight of 1.00
 -	Multisig signing for SIPs, SCCPs, STPs, and Treasury Transactions will continue similar to how  it has historically, just conducted by a single Council.
 All SIP/SCCP, STPs, and Treasury Transactions will require 4/7 signatures to be approved.
 -	The only exception will be that the Treasury Seat will be a required signer of all STPs and Treasury transactions, continuing to maintain Treasury independence from the broader Project.